vbotka/ansible-collection-freebsd/docs/source/examples/380/example.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The play is not idempotent when the image is unmounted.
 The default is ``cimage_umount=true``.
-In this case, at least 3 tasks are *changed*.
+In this case, at least 3 tasks are ``changed``.
 The image is mounted, unmounted, and the memory disk is detached.

 .. code-block:: console

-   (env) > ansible-playbook pb.yml -i iocage-hosts.ini -l iocage_02
+   (env) > ansible-playbook pb.yml

 .. literalinclude:: out/out-07.txt
    :language: yaml